leohuber/macosenv/README.md

 ```

 3. **Configure the fonts**:
-The fonts DroidSansMono have been copied to `/Users/leo/Library/Fonts` and are availabel to Mac OS X. Make sure to configure the font ***DroidSansM Nerd*** font in your terminal application.
+The font DroidSansMono has been copied to `/Users/leo/Library/Fonts` and is availabel to Mac OS X. Make sure to configure the font ***DroidSansM Nerd*** font in your terminal application.

 This will copy the configuration files to your home directory, replacing any existing versions.